José María Barreiro Manjón: Bolivar's Campaign to Liberate New Granada

 With Barreiro's forces back in central New Granada, the rainy season set in, and the Spanish believed it impossible for any army to march under such difficult conditions.
 However, in late May 1819, after receiving news from Santander about Barreiro's failed offensive in Casanare, Bolívar led his forces from the plains of Apure in Venezuela towards Santander's forces in Casanare to join them and begin their campaign to liberate New Granada.

 These two armies would meet in Tame on June 15, 1819, and would march together towards the Cordillera Oriental with the aim of crossing the Andes through the Páramo ("Moor") de Pisba.
 Barreiro was informed about the reunion of Bolivar and Santander on July 25 and their intentions of penetrating central New Granada, that same day he informed Viceroy Juan de Samano of the situation.
 This news led Barreiro to consider several paths through which Bolívar could possibly cross through the mountains: La Salina, Paya (Pisba), Pueblo Viejo, Medina, Miraflores, Tenza valley and Cáqueza.
 He discarded the first four, considering them too difficult and costly in human lives, especially in the winter season.
 He also ruled out penetration through Cáqueza, because it was located too far to the south.
 He assumed that Bolívar would choose the pass through the Tenza Valley as the most appropriate and sent a number of forces there to guard the pass.
 Meanwhile, the only Spanish forces that Barreiro had left on the other side of the Andes was a small garrison of 2 companies; some 300 men under the command of sergeant major Juan Figueroa y Ladron garrisoned in the town of Paya.
-This force would came into contact with the Patriot Army's vanguard under the command of Santander on July 27 and skirmished with them.
+This force would come into contact with the Patriot Army's vanguard under the command of Santander on July 27 and skirmished with them.
 Upon realizing they were facing a larger army, the Spanish withdrew towards Labranzagrande where the main mountain pass lay, Figueroa upon this encounter immediately wrote a letter to Barreiro informing him of the situation.